Villa Russiz – charity begins at home

 The Villa Russiz sounds exotic and indeed it is, but not because of its name which comes from the place.
 There is an area in the Collio called Russiz just north of Capriva del Friuli.
 But the estate is exotic in the sense that it was created by two ‘foreigners’.
 Frenchman Count Théodor la Tour in 1869 had the idea that the Collio would suit the then ‘exotic’ grape varieties, ie French ones, while his Austrian wife Elvine Ritter von Zahony brought the estate as a dowry.
 Her home was not in these parts but of course this area of what we now call Italy was a part of Austria in the nineteenth century. la Tour is buried here in a splendid mausoleum (below left), while Ritter’s successor at the estate, Adele Cerruti, went on to give this place a very special mission – to care for homeless children, a role it continues to this day.
 The picture, below right, is part of the charitable foundation.

 We struck lucky on our visit to Villa Russiz.
 First, it was a really wonderful, sunny spring day.
 It is a beautiful place anyway with its park, immaculately kept vines and perfect hills.
-But in the spring sunshine it looked ravishing.
-Second we had an excellent tour with the general manager Giordano Figheli and a fine tasting, climaxing in some older bottles which the two young enologists we meet where preparing for a large tasting.
+But in the spring sunshine, it looked ravishing.
+Second, we had an excellent tour with the general manager Giordano Figheli and a fine tasting, climaxing in some older bottles which the two young enologists we meet were preparing for a large tasting.
 So this was a great opportunity to see how the great white wines of Friuli develop – and can thus genuinely be called great.

 Our tasting continued with the premium and older wines: